Some cats are born deaf. In fact, blue-eyed white cats are genetically predisposed to deafness.

 This type of deafness can be caused from inflammation of the outer ear, presence of tumors or ruptured ear drums.
 Some medications also promote this problem in a cat’s hearing ability.

-2. Nerve deafness can be either congenital or acquired through toxic drugs to the cat’s eyes or a tumorlike growth (neoplasia).
+This can be either congenital or acquired through toxic drugs to the cat’s eyes or a tumorlike growth (neoplasia).

 Deafness in older cats is caused by a combination of nerve damage and the bones of the inner ear fusing together.
 Hearing loss due to aging requires the BAER response test.

 3 Symptoms of Deafness in Cats